Wojciech Trochim

-Wojciech Trochim (born 31 March 1989) is a Polish professional footballer who plays as a midfielder.
+Wojciech Trochim (born 31 March 1989) is a Polish professional footballer who plays as a midfielder for IV liga Masovia club Mazur Karczew.
+He also serves as the sporting director of IV liga Lublin club Stal Kraśnik.

 Career

-Club

 Trochim was born in Mińsk Mazowiecki.
 In February 2011, he joined Sandecja Nowy Sącz.

-International

-He was also a member of Poland national under-19 football team.
+He was also a member of Poland national under-19 team.